pack-it-forms/pack-it-forms/README.md

 created.
 The browser tab or window can be closed when viewing of the message is complete.

-To manually view a previously entered form you must supply some additional data to the form through query parameters in the browser URL.
-There are two query parameters that matter, `msgno` and `mode`.

-The `msgno` query parameter is used to refer to the data that is to be viewed.
-There must be a file in the `msgs` subdirectory of the installation with the name as the `msgno` parameter value.
-The form will load the data to be viewed from this file.
+When viewing a previously created message, the plain text form of the message is available in a JavaScript field named `environment.message`.
+The form is initialized from this string.

+The JavaScript field `environment.mode` specifies the viewing mode.
+Currently, if it's
-The `mode` parameter specifies the viewing mode.
-Currently, if it is not present the form will be editable and if it is present any value can be specified.
+not present the form will be editable and if it is present any value can be specified.
 If the value specified is `readonly` then the presentation mode will switch to the read-only view as described for